Dental Crowns | Expertly Restore Damaged Teeth

 Do you ever place crowns on healthy teeth?

-There is no reason to cut down a healthy tooth and put acrown on it.
-If one wishes to have a cosmetic improvement to a particular tooththen there are far more conservative means of managing such cases and placing acrown in such instances is not recommended under normal circumstances.
+There is no reason to cut down a healthy tooth and put a crown on it.
+If a cosmetic improvement is required then there are far more conservative means of managing such cases, placing a crown is not recommended in such instances.

 Q